tgfrerer/island/plan.md

 when we record command buffers, we store index into the frame resource list - that way we can be much faster at assigning resources

+- Something like an allocator which comes with the frame context - an arena allocator which provides you with storage for any temporary objects that different libraries want to create, and which have a frame-bound lifespan; this will need to be thread-safe but should be quite trivial to attain, if the `used_mem` index is an atomic `uint32_t` value, for example.

 # Next Step Features
 - create a project generator
 - entity-component system for nodes